On the weak flocking of the kinetic Cucker-Smale model in a fully non-compact support setting: Introduction

 which implies the uniqueness of weak solution:

 (see Theorem \ref{T2.1} and Section \ref{sec:3.2} for details).

 Next, we return to the question (Q2).
-First, we recall the concept of weak mono-cluster flocking as follows. \begin{definition} \emph{(Weak mono-cluster flocking)} For $\tau \in (0,\infty]$, let $f\in L^{\infty}([0, \tau); L^1(\mathbb{R}^{2d}))$ be a weak function solution to \eqref{A-1} with bounded second moments in position and space:
+First, we recall the concept of weak flocking as follows. \begin{definition} \emph{(Weak flocking)} For $\tau \in (0,\infty]$, let $f\in L^{\infty}([0, \tau); L^1(\mathbb{R}^{2d}))$ be a weak solution to \eqref{A-1} with bounded second moments in position and space:

-Then, $f$ exhibits weak mono-cluster flocking asymptotically if and only if the following two relations hold.
+Then, $f$ exhibits weak flocking asymptotically if and only if the following two relations hold.

 \end{definition} The estimates in \eqref{A-5} correspond to the relaxed concept of flocking dynamics, and it was used in \cite{k1, w6} as a measurement for flocking, and in the aforementioned works, the authors still require at least the velocity support to be bounded.
-Compared to the strong flocking \eqref{A-2}, weak (mono-cluster) flocking in Definition \ref{D1.1} focuses on the evolutions of second spatial-velocity moments, which are suitable for a fully non-compact support framework.
+Compared to the strong flocking \eqref{A-2}, weak flocking in Definition \ref{D1.1} focuses on the evolutions of second spatial-velocity moments, which are suitable for a fully non-compact support framework.